Philippians Chapter Two

 Paul urges the believers to continue to learn and to grow in their walk with Christ.
 When he tells us to work out our salvation, he is reminding us to listen to God and trust Him to use His word to guide us through the Spirit.
 We are saved by faith alone but our faith shines like a beacon of light which is God's purpose for our lives.

-Do everything without complaining or arguing, so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe as you hold out the word of life - in order that I may boast on the day of Christ that I did not run or labor for nothing.
+Do everything without kvetching or arguing, so that you may be blameless and pure children of God, without defect in the midst of a twisted and perverted generation, among whom you shine like stars in the sky, as you hold on to the Word of Life.
+If you do this, I will be able to boast, when the Day of the Messiah comes, that I did not run or toil for nothing.

 What is our purpose on this earth?
 We see from this passage that we are to be a shining example of the power of Jesus Christ and to tell others about what Jesus has done for them.
 Can we be happy and rejoice in the days that we are in with all the ugliness in the world?
 Yes, we can if we look at all of the darkness as a tremendous opportunity to spread the Light which is Jesus Christ.
 The darker and more corrupt that this world becomes, the brighter His people shine.
 This is the same purpose for the 144,000 witnesses (see Revelation 7) during the Great Tribulation.

-But even if I am being poured out like a drink offering on the sacrifice and service coming from your faith, I am glad and rejoice with all of you.
-So you too should be glad and rejoice with me.
+Indeed, even if my lifeblood is poured out as a drink offering over the sacrifice and service of your faith, I will still be glad and rejoice with you all.
+Likewise, you too should be glad and rejoice with me.

 Under the Law, a drink offering was to accompany the lamb of the burnt offering (see Numbers 15:5).
 This offering was poured on a red hot offering and so was turned into steam and this steam rose up to God.
 This was a picture of Jesus sacrificing Himself, shedding His blood on our behalf, and rising from the dead to reign.
 Paul is telling the Philippians that, if he is in bondage for the good of them, then he is glad and thanks God for it.
 Paul lets us see that he was willing to give up his freedom for the good of others and so was demonstrating the mind of Christ.
 That is the very definition of love as we see in 1 John 3:16.

-I hope in the Lord Jesus to send Timothy to you soon, that I also may be cheered when I receive news about you.
-I have no one else like him, who takes a genuine interest in your welfare.
+But I hope in the Lord Yeshua to send Timothy to you shortly, so that I too may be cheered by knowing how you are doing.
+I have no one who compares with him, who will care so sincerely for your welfare —

 Just as we have seen Paul exhibit the mind of Christ while in chains for the gospel, we now see that Timothy is like minded with Paul.
 Paul had brought him to the Lord and trained him up in the knowledge of the things of Christ.